microsoft/react-native-code-push/docs/setup-android.md

 1. Open your Expo app config file (app.config.json or app.config.js instead of app.json).

 2. Insert the following into the plugins section of your config (Don't duplicate configuration, if the 'react-native-code-push' item already exists, simply add the android portion.).
 Create the plugins section if it doesn't already exist.
+CodePushPublicKey is optional, see Code Signing setup for more information.

     ```javascript
     "plugins": [